“Show Your World” Worsley

 Little did I know that I would suffer a lot from being homesick not having prepared my self for living away from especially my mother.
 Writing letters helped me to cope with this period of transition in my youth.

-That would have been very dangerous around Manchester so instead I walked, when I was free from my job as a waitress in a Danish restaurant in Dean’s gate in the centre of Manchester.
+That would have been very dangerous around Manchester, so instead, I walked when I was free from my job as a waitress in a Danish restaurant in Dean’s gate in the centre of Manchester.

-June 15 1996 the IRA bombed Coronation Street in the central Manchester and ruined a huge part of the infrastructure.
+June 15, 1996, the IRA bombed Coronation Street in the central Manchester and ruined a huge part of the infrastructure.
 Coming back to visit I couldn’t find the exact place of the Danish Food Centre.
-In spite of the tragedy of the bombing Manchester City looks nicer and much cleaner than in 1970.
+In spite of the tragedy of the bombing, Manchester City looks nicer and much cleaner than in 1970.

-Just a few weeks before I went back home I discovered this little pearl of a place or a wonderland of beauty and I nearly regretted that I had decided to give in for the home-sickness.
+Just a few weeks before I went back home I discovered this little pearl of a place or a wonderland of beauty, and I nearly regretted that I had decided to give in for the home-sickness.
 Linked to this was that I for the first time during my stay met an English girl, who I liked to talk with.
 She lived on the way to this Worsley.

 The Tutor style houses in Worsley are situated along the canal that goes right into Manchester.

 Many years after in 2002 I visited the place with my husband and mother and her good friend Josey through at least sixty years.
 She told us that the Bridgewater Canal was dug out and in that way gave birth to the industrial age where Manchester had played a huge role as we had learnt in school.
-Coal was thus transported in huge amounts.
+Coal was thus transported in massive amounts.